gilman88/xmodem-lib/README.txt

                       each data block, each id is expected to be ID Size bytes long and in big endian format size_t count      - the number of data blocks in this struct

+ *NOTE
+  This library's receive implementation tracks duplicate blocks by keeping track of the previously sent block_id which is initialized to 0 since the expected first block_id for XModem is 1.
+So if you need to transmit the 0 block_id then make sure to transmit another block_id first.

 PERFORMANCE